mmore500/AvidaGeneDupe/review/2025-06-07-coverletter-plosbio.md

 While careful consideration must be taken in generalizing results from Avida to biological organisms, this model offers unique capabilities for detailed, rigorously controlled treatments.

 Using this system, we compared adaptive evolution of Logic-9 traits in the presence and absence of duplicative mutation.
-Our computational medium enabled further work testing partial ablations of gene duplication mechanisms, to separate the impact of propagating genetic information from side effects in increased genome length and effective mutation rate.
+Our computational medium enabled further work testing partial ablations of gene duplication mechanisms to separate the impact of propagating genetic information from side effects in increased genome length and effective mutation rate.
-We also take advantage of detailed lineage records to examine exact mutational histories of coding sites for phenenotypic traits, to discern the role of gene duplication.
+We also take advantage of detailed lineage records to examine exact mutational histories of coding sites for phenotypic traits to discern the role of gene duplication.

 **What are the three most recently published articles that are relevant to this question?**

 > **Tong, K. et al.** "Genome duplication in a long-term multicellularity evolution experiment." *Nature* (Mar 2025) --- Experimental evolution in *in vivo* model system, demonstrating adaptive role of dose effects.

 > **Castellanos, M. D. P. et al.** (2024).
 The roles of gene duplications in the dynamics of evolutionary conflicts.
-Proceedings B, 291(2024), 20240555. --- Reviews evidence for of gene duplication facilitating rapid change in response to conflict-driven selection pressure.
+Proceedings B, 291(2024), 20240555. --- Reviews evidence of gene duplication facilitating rapid change in response to conflict-driven selection pressure.

 > **DuBose and de Roode**, The link between gene duplication and divergent patterns of gene expression across a complex life cycle, Evolution Letters (October 2024) --- Establishes evidence for adaptive neo-functionalization of duplicated genes in monarch butterflies vis-a-vis shifts in expression patterns between lifecycle stages.